opentelekomcloud-infra/attention-list/planning/user_stories.md

 A user runs the tool to list all branches which do not have open Pull Request at all and might be deleted.

 al branch list empty

+### User Story: PR doc-export is closed but specific PR remains open
+A user runs the tool to list all issues where a Pull Request in doc-export repository has been closed but the corresponding Pull Request in the specific service repository remains open.

+al pull request list orphans